Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-01-17-Paul-Ernst-The-Microscopic-Giants.md

 # World and Others: 3/9.
-It would be unreasonable for officials and workers to ignore the mystery of the inexplicable remains like the explosive dens that could not be made by people, a lunatic, a corpse with impossible trails and strange bullets aimed at the concrete walls by two.
+It would be unreasonable for officials and workers to ignore the mystery of the inexplicable remains like the explosive dens that could not be made by people, a lunatic, a corpse with impossible trails and strange bullets aimed at the concrete walls by the two.

 And also in reality, Frank's bomb would not stop people's avidity for copper.